JetBrains/resharper-devguide/Extensions/Packaging.md

 Extensions can include settings and annotations files, by including the files in a folder in the format `Extensions\{packageId}\annotations\` or `Extensions\{packageId}\settings\`, where `{packageId}` is the full ID of the package, e.g. `Extensions\CitizenMatt.Xunit\annotations\xunit.xml` or `Extensions\CitizenMatt.Xunit\settings\template.dotSettings`.
 These files are copied directly, with the same folder structure into the main installation directory.
 This folder structure is intended to prevent name clashes.
 If the folder name under `Extensions` does not match the package ID directly (case insensitive), then the files will not be loaded.

-> **WARNING** Annotations and settings files are not loaded by default in Beta 1.
-This will be fixed before RTM.